Homesteading Family Logo

 Step-By-Step Instructions

-1. Fill the pressure cooker with 2 inches of water and begin heating it up (hot, but not boiling).
+1. Fill the pressure canner with 2 inches of water and begin heating it up (hot, but not boiling).

 2. Place a rack at the bottom of the pressure canner to avoid jars rattling and breaking.